SevenLong/SevenLong/README.md

 # SevenLong
-My first GitHub readme.txt
+Hello,guys.
-I don`t know say what , hope everyone try your best to study.加油！
+This is my first GitHub readme.txt u can call my Long, and I don`t know say what , but wish everyone try your best to study.